dgraph-io/dgraph/wiki/content/get-started/index.md

 dgraph-ratel
 ```

 {{% notice "tip" %}}You need to set the estimated memory Dgraph server can take through `lru_mb` flag.
 This is just a hint to the Dgraph server and actual usage would be higher than this.
-It's recommended to set lru_mb to half the available RAM.{{% /notice %}}
+It's recommended to set lru_mb to one-third the available RAM.{{% /notice %}}

 #### Windows